DominicTWHV/Is-It-CGNAT/README.md

 Using traceroute is the fastest, however not the most accurate approach to this.
 If the script may falsly report positives/negatives.
 If unsure, check your router's WAN interface to confirm it.

+The `Netmask` output may be slightly broken.
+However that does not affect the functions.

 **Linux Users:**

 Run the following in your terminal: